zfbx/zdiscord/readme.md

     Did you set the guildid to your server's id in the config.js? it will only reply to commands from it's trusted server

+- My QBCore/ESX commands aren't loading

+    For support for QB or ESX you have to either have the resource load after the core OR uncomment the dependency line from fxmanifest.lua

 ## License

 I'm releasing this under the **MIT License** asking only that you preserve my credit (zfbx) in whatever you do with it :)